What Does Board Certified Mean?

 ADHD is a highly complex neurodevelopmental disorder.
 It’s not something that can be easily diagnosed with a simple test.
 Instead, it involves a detailed assessment with a wide variety of factors to take into account.
 This is where being board certified can make a significant impact on the level of care that you receive when seeking a diagnosis.

-A board-certified provider, on the other hand, will know precisely how to evaluate your symptoms with detailed assessments, interviews with close family or friends, medical testing, and more.
+A board-certified provider, on the other hand, will know precisely how to evaluate your symptoms with detailed assessments, interviews with close family or friends, psychological testing, and more.
 Their advanced level of expertise in their specialty allows them to make an informed and confident diagnosis about whether you have ADHD and get you on the right track with a personalized treatment plan.

 Are Done Clinicians Board Certified?

 When you reach out to us at Done, you’ll start with a quick, one-minute online assessment to make sure Done can help you.
 Next, you’ll get a 30-minute appointment with one of our licensed clinicians.
 They’ll be able to provide a full evaluation and use their ADHD expertise to give you the correct diagnosis.
-Then, if you choose to become a Done member, they’ll help with setting up a treatment plan, including prescribing ADHD medication that works for your needs.
+Then, if you choose to become a Done member, your clinician will help with setting up a treatment plan, including prescribing ADHD medication that works for your needs.

 If you want to make sure you get the best level of care, connect with our board-certified and licensed ADHD clinicians at Done today.